 - A. Water Based Extinguishing System: The contractor shall furnish all labor and equipment for the complete installation of a water based fire-extinguishing system and shall be the installing contractor or site representative with the required license.
 No subcontracting will be allowed.
 The contractor must be NICET level III certified and must possess the appropriate class I or class II fire sprinkler license as required by the State of Florida. - B. Codes: Fire water based systems shall be installed, inspected, tested and certified per appropriate NFPA 13, 14, 20, 24, 25, including NFPA 101.
 Any applicable codes shall apply to meet State of Florida and Fire Marshal requirements, local and state jurisdiction. - C. Warranty: The fire system contractor shall be responsible for equipment, materials and workmanship of the system for one year.
-The warranty shall be enforced 24 hours a day, seven days a week including weekends and holidays during this period of time.
-The contractor will also respond after being advised of his responsibility and the nature and/or condition of the equipment that has failed by the FSU Fire Systems on-call technician.
+The warranty shall be enforced 24 hours a day, contractor will also respond after being advised of his responsibility and the nature and/or condition of the equipment that has failed by the FSU Fire Systems on-call technician.
 After notification has been made to the responsible equipment contractor, a maximum of one hour will be allowed to respond and arrive on site.
 When the problem has been secured or corrected to the satisfaction of the technician o the FSU Police Department will be notified.